Interstate 75 in Florida: Recent history

+Another diverging diamond interchange with Northwest 49th Street in Ocala (exit 356) was initially proposed in November 2020.
+The project, which is projected to cost $147.9 million, is scheduled to begin construction in June 2025.

 Services

 Several rest area facilities exist along I-75 throughout the state.
 In addition, there are separate facilities for each direction of the Interstate in Hamilton and Suwannee counties, southbound and northbound, respectively, and a welcome center south of the state line.
 Exit 131 has a single facility accessible from both travel directions on I-75, as well as the intersecting highway.
 Exit 161 had a rest stop at the interchange's southeast quadrant, but it closed in 2015 because of low usage.
 Exit 191 also had a rest stop at the interchange's northeast quadrant that closed in the 1990s.
 Each rest area has restrooms, vending machines, picnic tables, dog walk areas, and nighttime security.
 The welcome center also has travel information and free orange juice, the state's official state beverage.

 Motorist-aid call boxes were installed starting in 1973, initially from the Georgia line to Lake City, eventually being installed on both outside shoulders of the road every 1 mi to allow drivers to indicate the need for gasoline, repair (tire or engine), or emergency services (police, ambulance, or fire).
 The majority of the call boxes were removed in late 2013 because of the rising maintenance cost and the availability of newer technology.

 Intelligent transportation systems (ITS) are used throughout the Interstate.
 ITS is a fiber optic system of traffic cameras, overhead message signs, microwave vehicle detectors, travel time sensors, road and weather information sensors, and highway advisory radios.
 FDOT has a data-share agreement with Waze which provides real-time information for the state's 5-1-1 service, ITS, and to Waze users.